Home

 You must also apply for a Swedish ID number at your local Swedish Tax Office if you intend to live there for a year or more.
 You are in most cases required to register with the Swedish Population Register, which is managed by the Swedish Tax Agency (www.skatteverket.se).

 And once you have registered your right of residence with the Swedish Migration Board, you apply to your local Swedish Tax Office to be entered and receive a Swedish ID number.
-The ID number is a necessary part of daily life in Sweden and is used in all transactions with authorities, shops, banks, hospitals etc. You can't even rent a video without it!
+The ID number is a necessary part of daily life in Sweden and is used in all transactions with authorities, shops, banks, hospitals etc.

 3: Starting a family: Sweden has a very generous parental leave!